mulkieran/bytesize/doc/intro.rst

 Bytesize
 ========

-Bytesize is a module for handling parsing, display, and computation with sizes expressed in bytes.
-Its principle feature is a Size class from which can be constructed Size objects which represent a precise, whole quantity of bytes.
-Size object can be displayed in a locale-specific manner.
+Bytesize is a module for handling display, and computation with sizes expressed in bytes.
+Its principle feature is a Size class from which can be constructed Size objects which represent a precise quantity of bytes.
 Various arithmetic operations are defined for Size objects.

 Practical Computing with Bytes
 ------------------------------